 SPIKE Prime features a Force Sensor and the Large Motor

 SPIKE Prime features two particular electronic parts over MINDSTORMS Robot Inventor.
 The force sensor is an upgrade from the EV3 touch sensor because – as the name suggests – it can sense the gradual force applied.
 The EV3 touch sensor could only sense pressed or not pressed.
 Force sensing is excellent in classrooms where you learn about springs, newtons, mass, and weight.
-When building cool robots, there is less use for such a sensor.
+Furthermore, with some Scratch Word Blocks, you can turn a motor into a versatile force sensor with an adjustable spring!

 The Large Motor has a larger torque than the medium motor, but also a more inconvenient form factor.
 Even though it has more pin holes, I find it more complex to build with.
 So for I never had a lack of torque on the medium motors.
 Maybe they are useful in large robot arms?